 - Referrals: 4.50%

-Since they currently claim to have over 21,000 email subscribers I would estimate that their traffic from their email list is higher than what is being reported.
+Since at the time they claimed to have over 21,000 email subscribers (107,900 as of June 2022) I would estimate that their traffic from their email list is higher than what is being reported.

 Nieman Lab recently interviewed their co-founder Ted Williams on the success of the site.
 He stated that almost 500 people pay for access to premium content on the site, which costs just $5 per month.